ilyaluk/atlantis-plan-ui/README.md

 Firstly, you need to install `atlantis-plan-ui` to your atlantis server environment. `atlantis-plan-ui` is a single binary.

 Pick your preferred method (building in docker image, adding via Helm initConfig, etc).
 You can grab latest binary from [releases](https://github.com/ilyaluk/atlantis-plan-ui/releases) or build it yourself.
+You can also use prebuilt docker image published in ghcr.io/ilyaluk/atlantis-plan-ui.

 Check out Helm values in `demo/helm_values.yaml` for an example of how to add it to your Helm chart.